Rudy Chua: Political career and focus

-Chua commenced his career in elective politics in 2004.
+Rudy Chua commenced his career in elective politics in 2004.

 Mayoral Election Attempt

-In the 2013 local elections (Pilkada) for the city of Tanjungpinang, Rudy Chua ran as a candidate for ice Mayor of Tanjungpinang on a ticket with mayoral candidate Husnizar Hood.
-They were ultimately defeated by the winning ticket of Lis Darmansyah and Syahrul.
+In the 2013 local elections (Pilkada) for the city of Tanjungpinang, Rudy Chua ran as a candidate for Vice Mayor of Tanjungpinang on a ticket with mayoral candidate Husnizar Hood.
+They were defeated by the winning ticket of Lis Darmansyah and Syahrul.

 DPRD Tenure and Legislative Role

-Chua has served five consecutive periods in the DPRD, making him one of the longest-serving legislators in the province.
+Rudy Chua has served five consecutive periods in the DPRD, making him one of the longest-serving legislators in the province.
 His most recent election, the 2024–2029 term, saw him re-elected with the highest individual vote count in his district, Kepri I (Tanjungpinang).

 He consistently serves on Commission II of the DPRD, which is responsible for economy, finance, and tourism.
 His advocacy in the area of public utilities, particularly water and electricity in the Bintan Island region, has earned him the nicknames "electric man and water man".
 His legislative work has included: